edisonvn92/coccoc-ad-frontend-assessment-angular/README.md

 ## Local Development
 - Run `npm run start` to create local server.
 - This project is currently using local backend to run APIs.
-Open repo  `coccoc-frontend-assessement-backend` and follow the instruction in `README.md` to run local backend server before continue testing
+Open repo  `coccoc-assessement-backend` and follow the instruction in `README.md` to run local backend server before continue testing
 - Navigate to `http://localhost:4200/`.

 ## Build